Many people think that mold only occurs in older homes, but that’s simply not true.

 After the surface dries, use a bleach solution on the surface.

 Then, wash and repeat three times.
 Following the third wash, create a borate detergent solution and scrub the surface.

 Once your mold problem is gone, do your best to clean regularly and inspect for any returning mold.

 Also, consider investing in one of the best basement air purifiers to keep mold spores out of the air so they don’t multiply as quickly.

 Types of Indoor Mold Summary

 While molds are a natural part of life, they do not need to be a part of your home.

-Knowing how to identify, treat and prevent mold will keep you and your home healthy and happy.
+Knowing how to identify different types of mold in homes, treat the problem, and prevent mold from coming back will keep you and your house healthier.

 We hope you enjoyed this post on the types of indoor mold in houses and use the information provided here to get relief from any mold issues that may be present in your home.